sasoria/astro-importmaps-rt/README.md

 # astro-importmaps

-This example shows you how to use importmaps to map dependencies from bare imports to url-imports.
-The dependencies in this case are react and react-dom and they are imported from [esm.sh](https://esm.sh/).
+This example shows you how to use [importmaps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) to map dependencies from bare imports to url-imports.

 Using an import map in Layout.astro you can see that react and react-dom are mapped to url imports from en external CDN ([esm.sh](https://esm.sh/)).